 Art and Photography Contest

-Get creative by entering the National Fossil Day Art and Photography Content.
+Get creative by entering the National Fossil Day Art Content.
 The winning submission for each age group will be featured on the official National Fossil Day website.

 How do we manage our mineral resources?
 Can we predict natural hazards?
 Could we survive on Mars?
 These are all issues geoscientists grapple with on a daily basis.
 Geoscience for Everyone Day is set aside for students to learn about geoscience careers.